-Security-minded people use Ring DoorBells or other video doorbell equivalents to secure their home and deter possible burglars.
+Can Ring doorbells be hacked?
+Security-minded people use Ring doorbells, or other video doorbell equivalents, to secure their home and deter possible burglars.
 Could this same technology can be used against you?
 A critical vulnerability may make hacking of these doorbells possible.

-IoT, Internet of Things, has been known to InfoSec security professionals to be incredibly insecure.
+IoT, Internet of Things, have been known to InfoSec security professionals to be incredibly insecure.
 IoT devices are known to tremendously increase attack surface with little to no method of protection, as a result, they are fundamentally insecure.
-IoT devices include everything from your Ring DoorBell to your smart toaster. many investigations into IoT devices have not yielded the best of results for cybersecurity studies.
+IoT devices include everything from your Ring DoorBell to your smart toaster.
+Many investigations into IoT devices have not yielded the best of results for cybersecurity studies.

 Who does it affect?

 Another newly discovered critical vulnerability appears to affect any and all Ring Video Doorbells that run all versions up to 3.4.6 named CVE-2019-9483.
 Anyone who has not had their device updated to 3.4.7, are potentially vulnerable to malicious attacks.

 This vulnerability is one that essentially manipulates encryption to fulfill the malicious actor’s goal.
 According to Nist.gov, this is due to inadequate encryption and mishandling of said encryption.
 Consequently, they state [the vulnerability] ‘ allows attackers to obtain audio and video data, or insert spoofed video.’
 You can read more by following the original link: https://nvd.nist.gov/vuln/detail/CVE-2019-9483#vulnCurrentDescriptionTitle

 What’s the worst that can happen?